CheethamLab/MyoSAT_ImageJ_Macro/Documentation/H&E_Images.md

 <img src="img/Tutorial_H&E_settings_2.tif" alt="H&E_settings1"
 	title="H&E checkbox" width="661" height="250" />

 This provides a preview of key steps in the process, where parameters of the median filter, anisotropic diffusion filter, and ridge detection can be adjusted before moving to the next step.
 For each step change mode to 'SET' when the desired parameter has been found.
-Once a suitable set of parameters have been found, they can be used fors sets of similar images.
+Once a suitable set of parameters have been found, they can be used on sets of similar images.

-For the above image, improved results were found using
+For the above image, improved results were found using:

 **Median Filter Kernal:** 60 µm <br>
 **Anisotropic Diffusion Sigma:** 10 µm <br>